 Activities that are eligible for funding under a particular grant's guidelines.

 - Authorized Signature

 The signature of the person legally responsible for the applicant's organization.
-In MPS, the Superintendent of Schools is the only person allowed to provide an authorized signature.
+In MPS, the superintendent is the only person allowed to provide an authorized signature.

 - Award Letter

 A formal document notifying an agency that it won a grant.
 The award letter specifies the project period and the funded amount.